omsai/andorian-hotkeys/README.md

 Batteries are included: these scripts ask for your information and save it to an ini file, so no code editing is required to get running.

+NOTE - This is a fork from Pariksheet's (GitHub name Omsai) original work - I've simplified it so that I can maintain it for the RoW Team.

 Usage
 -----